 Continuing to Connect- Future Topics

 To provide support for instruction throughout the year, we will offer subsequent opportunities for ongoing discussion for faculty and academic staff, and highlight on our OFASD events page valuable engagement opportunities offered by our campus partners.
-Additional topics for engagement will include: Formative and Summative Assessment, Handling Difficult Topics and Classroom Discussions, Using New Classroom Learning Tools and Strategies, and Writing a Compelling Narrative That Documents Your Work.
+Additional topics for engagement will include Formative and Summative Assessment, Handling Difficult Topics and Classroom Discussions, Using New Classroom Learning Tools and Strategies, and Writing a Compelling Narrative That Documents Your Work.

 Check our events page for upcoming sessions.